edu-sharing/edu-sharing-community-repository/deploy/docker/repository/README.md

    ```
    ./deploy.sh stop
    ```

 5. Clean up all data volumes by calling:

    ```
    ./deploy.sh purge
    ```

 Debugging
 ---------

 1. [Build](#build) local docker images first.

-2. Start up an instance from local docker images that has mounted the local artifacts by calling:
+2. Start up an instance from local docker images that has mounted the local artifacts from your development project by
+   calling:

    ```
    ./deploy.sh debug <path>
    ```